Madison Avenue TMS News

 Ketamine

-Ketamine was originally developed as an anesthetic and gained notoriety as a recreational substance.
+Ketamine was initially developed as an anesthetic and gained notoriety as a recreational substance.
 However, it has been recognized by the medical establishment as a rapid-acting antidepressant and anxiolytic (anti-anxiety) agent (1).
 This is because the drug targets the brain’s glutamate receptors, promoting synaptic plasticity, which enhances the formation of new neural connections to regulate brain activity.
-Ketamine is typically applied in a controlled clinical setting in the form of an intravenous (IV) drip or as a nasal spray (esketamine).
+Ketamine is typically applied in a controlled clinical setting as an intravenous (IV) drip or as a nasal spray (esketamine).

 TMS